Harassment and Sexual Harassment and Discrimination Policy and Procedure

 Likewise, any acts of reprisal or complaints made that are malicious, frivolous, vexatious or in bad faith may be subject to discipline up to and including termination of employment for employees or expulsion for students.

 The Human Resources department will keep records of all formal and informal resolutions and hearings except where otherwise stated in this Policy.
 Any records will be maintained in accordance with all applicable laws, regulations and policies.

-This policy is based on the following pieces of legislation and policies
+This policy is based upon the following pieces of legislation and policies:

 Ontario Human Rights Code